 If you choose to book your CBT training in Hatfield on an automatic machine, such as a scooter or a moped, then you won’t be limited to just automatic machines once you head out onto the road on your own - which means that you’ll be able to ride a geared motorcycle should you wish to change your style of bike later on.
 We would however recommend completing your CBT on whatever type of machine you are likely to be using once you have completed your CBT because there are a few differences between the two kind of machines and it’s always best to be comfortable road riding on the style of bike that you are used to.

 If you are keen on a scooter, however, in our opinion, these are the best scooters and motorcycles for commuting on the market today.

 If, once you’ve completed your CBT course, you’re happy to stick to a bike no larger than 125cc you’ll have to refresh your CBT test every two years.

-The school will provide the specialty riding equipment that you need for the day, such as a helmet, gloves and jacket.
-For your lower half you’ll want to wear the sturdiest pair of trousers you own, such as some thick jeans.
+The school will provide the speciality riding equipment that you need for the day, such as a helmet, gloves and jacket.
+For your lower half, you’ll want to wear the sturdiest pair of trousers you own, such as some thick jeans.
 You’ll want something equally sturdy on your feet, such as walking boots.